HTTP Module#

 defines a time after which an element is removed from the cache if it has not been accessed during this time;

-by default, it is 60 seconds;
+By default, it is set to 60 seconds.

 off